 An introduction to the study of light.
 Includes topics from geometrical optics, such as optical system analysis and aberration theory, and topics from physical optics, including interference, diffraction, and Fourier optics.
 Special topics from quantum optics also included.
-Two lecture and three lab hours each week.
+Two lecture, three laboratory hours each week.
+This course has a fee.
 Prerequisites: MATH 182, PHYS 152; corequisite: MATH 241

-PHYS 275 Experimental Physics Laboratory 2-F20
+PHYS 275 Experimental Physics Laboratory 1 2-F24